kj114022/Texton/notes/Phase2/FULL_DEVELOPMENT_ROADMAP.md

-# Complete Modular Pantheon App - Full Development Roadmap
+# Complete Modular Texton App - Full Development Roadmap

 ## Executive Summary

-This document provides a complete roadmap for transforming Pantheon from a book downloader into a comprehensive, modular reading and organization platform.
+This document provides a complete roadmap for transforming Texton from a book downloader into a comprehensive, modular reading and organization platform.
 Each feature is independent yet interconnected through a clean architecture.

 ---